-DHP administers its own programs, manages all Quality Management processes, ensures compliance with the State contract, and oversees the development of its comprehensive network of providers and facilities.
+DHP administers its own programs, manages all quality management processes, ensures compliance with the state contract, and oversees the development of its comprehensive network of providers and facilities.
 DHP contracts with subcontractor organizations to provide services.
 Subcontractors include:

-- Avail Solutions, Inc., who provides the Behavioral Health 24-hour hotline for members. - Carenet Health, Inc., who provides the 24-hour Nurse Advice Line for Members. - Bratton Law Firm, who provides subrogation services.
-(Dates of loss before 9/1/2017) - Envolve Vision of Texas, who provides the vision benefit for DHP Member. - Navitus Health Solutions, LLC, a Pharmacy Benefit Manager (PBM) who provides prescription drugs to DHP Members. - Pacific Interpreters, who provides interpretation services for Members and Providers. - SPH Analytics, who conducts Member and Provider satisfaction surveys. - SafeRide Health, Inc., who provides Nonemergency Medical Transportation (NEMT), services.
+- Avail Solutions, Inc., who provides the Behavioral Health 24-hour hotline for Members. - Carenet Health, Inc., who provides the 24-hour Nurse Advice Line for Members. - Envolve Vision of Texas, who provides the vision benefit for DHP Members. - Navitus Health Solutions, LLC, a Pharmacy Benefit Manager (PBM) who provides prescription drugs to DHP Members. - SafeRide Health, Inc., who provides Nonemergency Medical Transportation (NEMT), services.